This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 The problem?
 Your end result just doesn’t quite leave you satisfied.
 Maybe the steak ends up too chewy.
 Or maybe the flavor just isn’t quite there like it is when you go to the steakhouse.

 There’s some potential good news if you’ve found yourself in this situation.
-Often times, poor steak results on the grill have nothing to do with your cooking skill.
-It has everything to do with the cuts of beef you select at the store though.
+Often times, poor steak results on the grill have nothing to do with cooking skill – but it has everything to do with the cut of beef you selected at the store.

 It can be helpful to have a background understanding of steak before getting into the finer nuances of selecting the perfect cut.

 Beef is inherently flavorful, but where it really gets it’s delicious flavor is from fat.
 Specifically, fat renders during the cooking process to flavor and moisturize the muscle fibers in each cut.
 It’s what gives a proper steak that delicious buttery flavor profile.